-Pastor Caleb and his wife Bethany came to Denair in August of 2021 to become the 2nd pastor of Lighthouse Baptist Church, after serving for 13 years at a church in Southern California.
+Pastor Caleb and his wife Bethany came to Denair in August of 2021 to become the 3rd pastor of Lighthouse Baptist Church, after serving for 13 years at a church in Southern California.
 They have been blessed with 4 kids.
-Lighthouse Baptist Church now averages about 125 in the Sunday morning service, with a growing Sunday school and evening services as well.
+Lighthouse Baptist Church now averages around 100 in the Sunday morning service, with a growing Sunday school and evening services as well.

 Pastor Caleb loves the Central Valley and his new home at Lighthouse.
 His preaching is Biblical, full of passion, and applicable to today's day and age.
 Bethany has a growing love for the people of Lighthouse and enjoys teaching the Bible to the youth and children.
 Come and see why God has blessed and why they are more excited about the future to come.